-The Council for the Accreditation of Educator Preparation (CAEP) [formerly National Council for Accreditation of Teacher Education (NCATE)], a national accrediting body for schools, colleges, and departments of education authorized by the U.S. Department of Education.
+The National Council for Accreditation of Teacher Education (NCATE), a national accrediting body for schools, colleges, and departments of education authorized by the U.S. Department of Education.
 2010 Massachusetts Avenue NW, Suite 500 Washington DC 20036-1023 (202) 466-7496.